Russia seizes South Korea fishing boat

 Feb.
-18 (UPI) -- South Korea has sent a diplomat to Russia following the seizure of a South Korean fishing boat by Russian authorities.
+18 (UPI) -- South Korea is in diplomatic discussions with Russia following the seizure of a South Korean fishing boat by Russian authorities.

 Seoul's foreign ministry said Monday the boat was recently taken into Russian custody.
 Five out of the 11 crewmembers are South Korean nationals, News 1 reported Monday.